 The course is taught through a range of approaches designed to provide you with the opportunity to develop technical skills for practical applications and real vocational experience or support with progression to university.

-Delivery methods will include practical workshop sessions in our TV studio, media editing suites, radio and sound rooms.
+Delivery methods will include practical workshop sessions in our brand new TV studio, media editing suites, radio and sound rooms.
 Classroom-based theory sessions are supported by IT and computer-based research, real-world media industry situations (including live broadcasts, video editing sessions, production company meetings) and educational visits to industry trade fairs and other media industry-related events.
 There may also be the opportunity to get a better understanding of the world of work through work experience opportunities and commissions.

 What will I study?